-Failure to attend designated mandatory activities as published in the course syllabus will result in consequences as described.
+Failure to attend designated mandatory activities as published in the course syllabi will result in consequences as described in the syllabi.
 Students are responsible for the work they have missed.
 Only an excused absence will be eligible for makeup of any assessments.